New Zealand is ranked the second riskiest country in the world for expected loss from natural disasters.

-Creating a resilient New Zealand requires effort from all of society.
-Organisations, in particular, have the potential to be a catalyst in building a resilient nation.
+We have to involve all of society to create a resilient New Zealand able to co-exist with our natural hazards.
+Organisations play a critical role in building that resilient nation.
 Organisations that effectively manage natural hazard risk provide safety for their employees, minimise economic losses through downtime, and are able to support community recovery by providing key services, employment, and economic stimulus.

 The development of more resilient organisations aligns with New Zealand’s National Disaster Resilience Strategy, which includes economic resilience in its holistic consideration of community resilience.

 It will help determine:

 - Current earthquake risk reduction methods implemented within organisations.

 - Resources utilised by organisations to inform earthquake impact reduction efforts.

 - What helps and what hinders organisations implementation of earthquake risk reduction efforts.

 The project is funded by EQC as part of the Biennial Research Funding Programme.

 If you want to know more about the project or contribute ideas towards it, please contact: